Dual (2022 film): Production

 The film was announced in April 2020, with Karen Gillan, Aaron Paul, Beulah Koale and Jesse Eisenberg cast.
+However, three months later, Theo James had replaced Eisenberg.
 Principal photography began in October 2020.
 The film was shot entirely in Tampere, Finland, and is also co-financed by IPR.VC, the Finnish venture capital company.
 Due to the COVID-19 pandemic in America, the film crew tried to find a suitable location in Canada and New Zealand, but to no avail, so Finland was chosen as the shooting location for the film.
 The filming took six weeks, and during that time, Karen Gillan embarked on a heavy fitness workout for her role guided by local coaches.

 With the successful filming, the City of Tampere and Film Tampere signed an agreement with XYZ Films for other future productions of the company.
 The idea of organizing an international short film competition called Generation XYZ for the 2021 Tampere Film Festival arose from the same collaboration.

 Release

 The film premiered at the 2022 Sundance Film Festival on January 22, 2022.
-In Finland, in which the film was completely filmed, it premiered at the Tampere Film Festival on March 12, 2022.
+In Finland, where the film was completely shot, it premiered at the Tampere Film Festival on March 12, 2022.
 RLJE Films acquired the film's distribution rights afterwards.
 It was released in the United States on April 15, 2022.
 In April 2022, RLJE Films signed an output deal with AMC+.
 The film was released on the streaming service on May 20, 2022.